richardschwabe/discord-bot-2022-course/README.md

 	- Create Views with Buttons for even better user interactions
     - Showing Modals with Selects, TextInputs and Buttons

+# Setup Instructions
+1. Create a ```logs``` folder in the root directory
+2. Create a .env file from a copy of .env.sample
+3. Fill out the .env file with your discord bot token & guild id

 # Video Commands